Confinement and shear effects on the rotational diffusion of a minimal virus-inspired colloidal particle

-When oscillatory shear dominates, the advective transport is amplified because the flow imposes a preferential direction on the motion, i.e., the virus follows a well-defined hydrodynamic field, see Fig. \ref{A}a.
-Consequently, for $Pe>12.5$, $D_{r}$ falls within the red region of the colormap for $N_{s} \leq 20$, indicating that viral rotation is higher when the virus carries only a few peplomers or none.
-In contrast, for $N_{s} \geq 30$, $D_{r}$ falls within the blue region, showing that rotational diffusion decreases as the number of peplomers increases.
-In contrast, in the intermediate diffusive regime ($0.251<Pe \leq 12.5$), where shear forces and thermal fluctuations compete, no clear pattern is observed in the color map of $D_r$ shown in Fig. \ref{PhaseDiag}.
-This behavior is consistent with the flow fields displayed in Figs. \ref{A}b and \ref{A}c, which appear disordered and do not correspond to a fully developed linear flow regime.
+When oscillatory shear becomes dominant, advective transport is enhanced as the flow imposes a preferential direction on the motion, i.e., the virus follows a well-defined hydrodynamic field (see Fig. \ref{rotational}(a)).
+Consequently, for $Pe \gtrsim 10$, $D_r$ tends to fall within the higher-value region of the colormap for $N_s \leq 20$, indicating that rotational motion is more pronounced when the virus carries few or no peplomers.
+For $N_{s} \geq 30$, $D_{r}$ falls within the blue region, showing that rotational diffusion decreases as the number of peplomers increases.
+In contrast, in the intermediate diffusive regime ($1\gtrsim Pe\gtrsim 10$), no clear pattern is observed in the color map of $D_r$ shown in Fig. \ref{PhaseDiag}.
+This behavior is consistent with the flow fields displayed in Figs. \ref{A}(b) and \ref{A}(c), which lack a well-defined structure and reflect the contributions of shear and thermal fluctuations.
 Finally, in the low- $Pe$ diffusive regime ($Pe=0.251$), where thermal fluctuations dominate, the pattern observed in the color map of $D_r$ resembles that of the high- $Pe$ regime.
-This behavior could be anticipated from Fig. \ref{A}d, since the hydrodynamic field is dominated by fluctuations and does not exhibit a preferential direction.
+This behavior can be understood from Fig. \ref{A}(d), where the hydrodynamic field is dominated by fluctuations and does not exhibit a preferential direction.
 This behavior at low $Pe$ has been further analyzed.
 To understand the role of confinement and the size of the peplomers, we performed simulations of the virus model embedded in a fluid with volume of dimensions $20$ $\times$ $20$ $\times$ $20$ ($r_c^3$).
 The number of peplomers was systematically varied and two peplomer sizes were considered: a dimer with a height of $1.5$$r_c$ and a pentamer with a height $2.5$ times larger than that of the dimer.
 For all simulations, the mean squared angular displacement (MSAD) was also calculated.
 Further details are provided in Figs \ref{appendixA} and \ref{appendixB} of the appendix \ref{Appendx}.